LogicAnalysis/pledgx_api/README.md

 1. Clone the repository
 2. Enter your MySQL server credentials in pledgx_api/secrets.json
 	* Only the development_secrets is used in this test.
 Production credentials, as well as the switch in server.py are there to illustrate scalability
-3. Create a virtual environment in the main directory (pledgx_api/)
+3. Create a virtual environment
 4. Activate the virtual environment
 	* ex.: `source /pledgx_api/venv/bin/activate`
 5. Install requirements